-Acupuncture is a natural method to treating numerous health conditions quickly and effectively.
+Acupuncture is a natural method for treating numerous health conditions quickly and effectively.
 The approach takes advantage of the body’s natural points, commonly referred to “acupoints,” within the body to relieve pain and solve health issues.
 By placing hair-thin needles at each “acupoint” can help resolve certain issues within the body.

 Dr. Soszka makes use of several different acupuncture approaches such as the Balancing Method, TCM Acupuncture, Classical Acupuncture (Taoist Style), and Anatomically-based technique.
-Each approach focuses on the different “acupoints” to help the body heal itself naturally.
+Each approach focuses on the various “acupoints” to help the body heal itself naturally.

 Acupuncture.
 Does it Work?